PFalkowski/MachineLearningResources/README.md

-# MachineLearningResources
+# Machine Learning Resources
 Resources to kick start your machine learning project.
-Prefered are open source, practical, short and code centric resources.
+Prefered are free / open source and practical resources.
 The ordering is from beginner to expert.

 Playgrounds: